-Chronic obstructive pulmonary disease (COPD) is a lung condition that affects a person’s ability to breathe normally.
-COPD is often the result of many years of smoking cigarettes, although sometimes it can be caused by other lung irritants.
+The lung condition chronic obstructive pulmonary disease (COPD) affects a person’s ability to breathe.
+COPD is often the result of many years of smoking cigarettes.
+Other lung irritants can also cause the condition.
 Serious and even life-threatening complications can arise from COPD, one of which is pneumonia.

-Pneumonia is a lung infection that can strike at any age.
-It’s different from other respiratory infections in that pneumonia is not one single disease.
-It actually describes about 30 types of infections, which could be caused by a number of viruses, bacteria, inhaled particles or liquids, or even fungi.
-Pneumonia is dangerous, because it greatly reduces the amount of oxygen in the body.
-Without oxygen, cells can quickly begin to die.
-Life-threatening complications can develop rapidly in COPD patients, and can be fatal if not treated.
+Pneumonia is dangerous, because it reduces the amount of oxygen in the body.
+Without oxygen, cells can begin to die.
+Life-threatening complications can develop in people with COPD.
+It can be fatal if not treated.

 People with COPD and other chronic lung conditions have an increased risk of developing pneumonia.
-This is because these infections are more common when the lungs are already weakened, when a person’s immune system isn’t working properly, or when the body is less able to filter viruses and bacteria out of the air.
+This is because infections are more common when the lungs are already weakened.
+Risk factors include an immune system that isn’t working properly, and if the body is less able to filter viruses and bacteria out of the air.

 Signs of pneumonia can include:

 - shortness of breath that seems to get worse

 - feeling congested for more than a few days

 - coughing up an unusual amount of dark yellow or green mucus